 Gary Niederhoff is a member of a group of visitors from Vega who are tired of being referred to as “vegans” (the preferred term is “Vegamatic”).

-At the SETI Institute, she previously worked in the fundraising department, and now works in the Grants office in addition to her post-production, station liaison, and marketing duties with Big Picture Science.
-Once Seth, Molly, and Gary provide the finished show, Barbara makes sure it gets out to our listeners.
+At the SETI Institute, she worked in the fundraising department and the Grants office in addition to her current station relations, business/finance, and marketing duties with Big Picture Science.